- Research article

 The results of previous basic research explain the pathophysiology of insomnia induced by sarcopenia; a mutual relationship between sarcopenia and insomnia is postulated to play a significant role in this condition.
 However, no studies refer to the relationship between the symptoms of insomnia and sarcopenia.
 Further, among Japanese community-dwelling older adults, the association between sleep-related problems and sarcopenia is unknown.
 This study was conducted to determine the relationship between sleep related problems and sarcopenia using data from the Nagasaki Islands Study (NaIS) performed in Goto City, where nearly 40% of adults are aged 65 years or greater.

 The NaIS is a prospective cohort study that has been performed since 2014 in Goto City in the Nagasaki prefecture, located on the western edge of Japan.
 The participants were recruited upon medical check-ups, and members of the general population aged 40 years or greater living in Goto City were targeted for enrollment.
 The recruitment process has been described elsewhere .
 The present cross-sectional study was conducted in 2019 using data collected from May 2017 to June 2018, when the evaluation of sarcopenia was possible owing to the introduction of body composition analysis.
 Among the 2246 participants enrolled in the NaIS, the number of older adults aged 65 years or greater was 1637.
 A total of 45 participants were excluded from analysis in the current study.
 These included 40 participants whom body composition analysis was not performed, 4 whom grasp power was not performed, and 1 whom body composition analysis and grasp power were not performed.
-Consequently, a total of 1592 participants (575 men, 36.1%) were analyzed in the current study (Fig. 1 and Additional file 1).
+Consequently, a total of 1592 participants (575 men, 36.1%) were analyzed in the current study (Fig. 1).
 Approval for this study was granted by the Ethics Committee of Nagasaki University Graduate School of Biomedical Sciences (approval no. 14051404–8).
 Written informed consent was obtained from all participants.